jprl01/SEC/README.md

 ---
 #### Note:
 ***The keys used for the cryptographic functions have been previously generated to simplify testing.***
+They follow the naming convention: Client/ServerName + Priv/Pub + .Key
 - Keys already generated for Servers:
 1234Priv.Key, 1234Pub.key, 1235Priv.Key, 1235Pub.key, 1236Priv.Key, 1236Pub.key, 1237Priv.Key, 1237Pub.key
 - Keys already generated for Client: